 David Morrell is the award-winning author of First Blood, the novel in which Rambo was created.
 He was born in Kitchener, Ontario, Canada.
-In 1960, at the age of seventeen, he became a fan of the classic television series, Route 66, about two young men in a Corvette convertible traveling the United States in search of America and themselves.
-The scripts by Stirling Silliphant so impressed Morrell that he decided to become a writer.
-(Click here to read Morrell’s essay on the series.)
+In 1960, at the age of seventeen, he became a fan of the classic television series, route 66, about two young men in a Corvette convertible traveling the United States in search of America and themselves.
+The scripts by Stirling Silliphant combined action with ideas and so impressed Morrell that he decided to become a writer.
+(Click here to read Morrell’s essay about this remarkable series and to see a neat photo of Morrell with Silliphant on the beach at Malibu.)

 In 1966, the work of another writer (Hemingway scholar Philip Young) prompted Morrell to move to the United States, where he studied with Young at Penn State and received his M.A. and Ph.
 D. in American literature.
 There, he also met the esteemed science-fiction author William Tenn (real name Philip Klass), who taught Morrell the basics of fiction writing.
 The result was First Blood, a ground-breaking novel about a returned Vietnam veteran suffering from post-trauma stress disorder who comes into conflict with a small-town police chief and fights his own version of the Vietnam War.